 Please view the full rubric used to evaluate the proposals for detailed evaluation criteria.

-All RDAP Summit 2023 presenters are encouraged to submit proposals for a special issue in JeSLIB.
-Commentaries are also welcome for publication in JeSLIB from first time and veteran attendees.
+All RDAP Summit 2024 presenters are encouraged to submit proposals for a special issue in JeSLIB.
+Commentaries are also welcome for publication in JeSLIB from first-time and veteran attendees.

 JeSLIB is a peer-reviewed, open access journal that publishes full-length papers, eScience in Action articles, reviews, commentaries, and video articles.
 For more information see JeSLIB’s Guidelines for Authors.

-Submissions require the contact information of all presenters, the proposal type, the title, summary (max 300 words), a brief statement about what informed your involvement in this topic, and three or fewer keywords describing the proposal.
+Submissions require the contact information of all presenters, the proposal type, the title, summary (max 300 words), and a brief statement about what informed your involvement in this topic.
 Workshop proposals will require learning outcomes.
 Panel proposals will require three example questions that may be discussed.

 RDAP Summit is an independent conference through the RDAP Association, which provides accessible and affordable opportunities to connect with the research data support community.